brimdata/zed/docs/language/operators/README.md

 ...
 ```

-Two SAT score records were output first, so the preceding header row
+Two test score records were output first, so the preceding header row
 describes the names of its fields.
 Next, several school records were to be
 output, so a header row describing the fields for that data source was
 printed.
 This presentation accurately conveys the heterogeneous nature of the